A Simple Recipe for Language-guided Domain Generalized Segmentation: Related works

-\paragraph{Domain Generalized Semantic Segmentation (DGSS).} In IBN-Net~\cite{pan2018two}, the authors show that Instance Normalization (IN) removes style-related information from the representation, making it invariant to variations in the scene appearance (e.g., change of colors, illumination, etc.).
-Interestingly, they show that combining IN and batch normalization (BN) helps the synthetic-to-real generalization.
-RobustNet~\cite{choi2021robustnet} proposes an instance selective whitening loss, where only feature covariances that are sensitive to photometric transformations are whitened.
-WildNet~\cite{lee2022wildnet} uses ImageNet~\cite{deng2009imagenet} data for content and style extension learning.
-SAN \& SAW~\cite{peng2022semantic} proposes semantic-aware feature normalization and whitening.
-SHADE~\cite{zhao2022style} regularizes the training with a style consistency loss and a retrospection consistency loss; \ie representations of ``things'' classes are enforced to be close to their ImageNet counterparts.
-SiamDoGe~\cite{wu2022siamdoge} proposes domain randomization based only on data augmentation, using a Siamese~\cite{chen2021exploring} structure.
-TLDR~\cite{Kim_2023_ICCV} introduces domain randomization by learning texture from random style images.
-SPC-Net~\cite{huang2023style} addresses multi-source DGSS by building a representation space based on style and semantic projection and clustering.
+\parag{Domain Generalized Semantic Segmentation.}~DGSS methods could be categorized into three main groups: normalization methods, domain randomization (DR) and invariant representation learning.
+Normalization methods aim at removing style contribution from the representation.
+For instance, IBN-Net~\cite{pan2018two} shows that Instance Normalization (IN) makes the representation invariant to variations in the scene appearance (e.g., change of colors, illumination, etc.), and that combining IN and batch normalization (BN) helps the synthetic-to-real generalization.
+SAN \& SAW~\cite{peng2022semantic} proposes semantic-aware feature normalization and whitening, while RobustNet~\cite{choi2021robustnet} proposes an instance selective whitening loss, where only feature covariances that are sensitive to photometric transformations are whitened.
+DR aims instead at diversifying the data during training.
+Some methods use additional data for DR. For example, WildNet~\cite{lee2022wildnet} uses ImageNet~\cite{deng2009imagenet} data for content and style extension learning, while TLDR~\cite{Kim_2023_ICCV} proposes learning texture from random style images.
+Other methods like SiamDoGe~\cite{wu2022siamdoge} perform DR solely by data augmentation, using a Siamese~\cite{chen2021exploring} structure.
+Finally in the invariant representation learning group, SPC-Net~\cite{huang2023style} builds a representation space based on style and semantic projection and clustering, and SHADE~\cite{zhao2022style} regularizes the training with a style consistency loss and a retrospection consistency loss.